-There are over 400 qualifications available through State Training Providers at various levels and in virtually all industry and subject areas.
+here are over 400 qualifications available through TAFE at various levels and in virtually all industry and subject areas.
 They have been designed to fit together to provide seamless pathways between all levels of study and careers.
 You can enter at the most appropriate level (where you met entrance requirements and possibly selection criteria) and continue until you reach your desired learning or job outcome.
-State Training Providers also aim to allow you to readily move between them and employment, return to study at any time, or enable you to do both at the same time.
+TAFE also aims to allow you to readily move between it and employment, return to study at any time, or enable you to do both at the same time.

-State Training Providers in WA currently offer study options in the following areas:
+TAFE in WA currently offers study options in the following areas:

 - Animal Care, Science and Horticulture

 - Art, Fashion, Design and Media (creative and digital)

 There are six levels of awards granted by TAFE and students may enter these with varying levels of schooling dependent on school results.
 Click here to find a qualification that you may be interested in studying.

 Positions at TAFE is very competitive and some are subject to a ranking process based on school results, work experience and other qualifications.